Professor Terry Wilkins

 - International cooperation in innovation

-These include: a) EU H2020 BioRIMA project for “Safe-by-Design” of nano-enabled artificial hip joints and targeted drug delivery agents; b) EU H2020 NanoCarb ITN MSCA project; c) Royal Academy of Engineering UK National & International Collaboration policy for accelerating innovation of rapid Covid-19 clinical diagnosis tests to clinical application; d) new theory of Alzheimer’s disease based on cytotoxicity and reverse (bio)chemical engineering at the nanoscale and e) developing the EC’s new Responsible Research & Innovation (RRI) framework for all Horizon Europe 2021-2028 R&I.
+These include: a) EU H2020 BioRIMA project for “Safe-by-Design” of nano-enabled artificial hip joints and nanmedicine targeted drug delivery of biopharmaceutical agents; b) EU H2020 NanoCarb ITN MSCA project; c) Royal Academy of Engineering international R&I collaboration policy development; d) new theory of Alzheimer’s disease based on cytotoxicity and reverse bioengineering principles at the nanoscale and e) developing the EC’s new Responsible Research & Innovation (RRI) framework for all Horizon Europe 2021-2028 R&I.

 - BSc Chemistry, University of London